pmiggs/Py-Maze_Pathfinder/README.md

 <img src="Solution_1.png" width="130" height="130">
 <img src="Solution_2.png" width="130" height="130">

-It was perhaps the most difficult program I handled back in college and there is definitely room for optimization in the code given its verbose nature.
+This was perhaps the most difficult program I handled back in college and there is definitely room for optimization in the code given its verbose nature.
 Nonetheless, I call this a definitive moment because, plot twist, I actually deferred from the application process.
-I was given the opportunity to represent my university in the week-long UAAP competition in fencing and I prioritized it.
-Thus, this became a great example of a "right place, wrong time" moment.
+I was given the opportunity to represent my university in a week-long sports competition (UAAP) in fencing and I prioritized it.
+Thus, this became a great example/reminder of a "right place, wrong time" moment.